Leelavathi murder: Background

 Leelavathi was from a humble background and was involved in weaving for her living.
 She was attracted to Marxism by her husband Kuppusamy, who was a functionary of the state unit of Communist Party of India (Marxist).
 She turned into an activist and social worker in Villapuram area in Madurai.
 Leelavthi contested successfully to the civic body elections in 1996 in Ward 59 in Villapuram.
 In the councilor election for the Madurai Corporation during October 1996, she defeated Valli, the wife of DMK party functionary Annadurai, who represented ward 59.
 The Madurai councilor post was reserved for women based on 33% reservation for women in local bodies.
 Annadurai fought against the election officer against declaring the result and issuing the winning certificate to Leelavathi quoting the margin of defeat.
 Leelavathi was successful in getting the certificate from the officer.
 During the same night, Annadurai came to Leelavathi's house along with his supporter for another fight.

 As soon as she assumed office, her single mission was to bring piped water to her elected ward, which was a backward community bereft of water supply.
-The community also suffered as they had to buy water from lorry supplied water sold at a higher price.
+The community also suffered as they had to buy water brought in by lorries sold at a higher price.
 She was successful in bringing piped water to her ward six months from the time of her election.
 She was murdered two days before the formal inauguration of water supply.
 Her work in bringing water to the community threatened the business of the water mafia of water tank owners who plotted her murder.